Just How Denim Jackets Became So Popular: History of the Denim Jacket

 The Jean-ius of Strauss

-The top was meant to be worn in tandem with the trousers and featured a relatively simple design with four buttons and a single breast pocket.
-Again, the accessory gained quick popularity among miners and was soon introduced to other groups of outdoor laborers, such as railroad workers and cowboys.
+Meant to be worn with denim trousers, this relatively simple design had only four buttons.
+The garment gained quick popularity among miners and was soon introduced to other groups of outdoor laborers, such as railroad workers and cowboys.
 This latter demo became particularly associated with the blouse, which, by 1930, had evolved into the “Slim Jacket,” a design similar to the denim jacket we know and love today.

 Further Reading